 Playing time may be more or less than that of another player on the team, and will be determined by the Head Coach.
 Playing time is based on attendance at training sessions and games, player attitude, player commitment level, and playing ability.
 NLSA guarantees 100% playing time at every training session.

 Each team will train at least two times per week in-season.
-Training sessions are conducted between Monday and Friday, starting no earlier than 5:00 pm and ending no later than 10:00 pm (for our High School age groups).
-Attempts are made to schedule training sessions as conveniently as possible for each team
+Training sessions are typically conducted between Monday and Friday, starting no earlier than 5:00 pm and ending no later than 10:00 pm (for our High School age groups).
+Attempts are made to schedule training sessions as conveniently as possible for each team.

 Age Appropriate Play Policy:

 NLSA strongly supports the approach that kids play at their age appropriate level and believes that most players in the program will develop better at their age appropriate level.
 However, we recognize that some players may be physically and psychologically ready to be considered for the next age level within the Club’s competitive team structure.
 During the annual tryout process held in the Spring, the Executive Director and the Technical Director, along with the coaching staff for each applicable age group, will evaluate all players that wish to be moved up an age level and will determine whether or not the player will be offered the opportunity to play at the next age level.
 The Club will make these decisions at our discretion.